ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/README.md

 ## Intro

 Collaborative source code management platforms (such as GitHub and GitLab) play a critical role in modern software development, providing a central repository for storing, managing, and versioning source code as well as collaborating with a community of developers.
 However, they also represent a potential security risk if not properly configured.
-In this guide, we will explore the best practices for securing these platforms, covering topics that include user authentication, access control, permissions, monitoring, logging, and integrating security tools.
+In this guide, we will explore the best practices for securing these platforms, covering topics that include user authentication, access control, permissions, monitoring, and logging.

 ## Audience